-If you’re considering building a home in Minnesota, one of the initial decisions that must be made is timing.
+If you’re considering building a house in MN, one of the initial decisions that must be made is timing.
 Because each home is different and there will be variances in terms of when the home will be completed, it’s important to work with your professional home builder and designer to set up a realistic schedule for each portion of the building process.

-In terms of seasons, summer is one of the more popular choices, however, more people decide to build in the winter than one would think, and spring has some benefits to home construction as well.
+In terms of seasons, summer is one of the more popular choices for building a house in MN, however, more people decide to build in the winter than one would think, and spring has some benefits to home construction as well.
 Between these two seasons, winter and spring, each offers its own set of pros and cons.
 Today we’re going to talk about winter and spring home building, and which option may be right for you.

 Obviously, when you’re in the Midwest, the weather conditions will not always be favorable in terms of trying to construct a home, due to the long winter months.
 However, there are some reasons why someone may choose to start building their new house in winter.